smartcontractkit/chainlink/.changeset/breezy-walls-cross.md

 "chainlink": patch
 ---

-Remove context param from chain writer constructur on the evm relayer
+#internal Remove context param from chain writer constructur on the evm relayer